 Relevance for sustainable land use: The impact of ISO 26000 on land is, if at all, indirect.
 However, ISO 26000 represents a first step towards establishing a discourse of accepted modes of behavior and norms in corporate social responsibility of which the environment is considered a core issue.
 ISO 26000 establishes environment responsibility alongside principles of human rights and anti-corruption.
-Invariably, organizations will be increasingly made aware of their environmental responsibility strategy.
+Invariably, organizations will be increasingly made aware of their environmental responsibility and indirectly pressured to consider the environment in their corporate responsibility strategy.
 Moreover, ISO 26000 is listed as a best-selling standard on the ISO website, indicating that organizations acknowledge the importance of a CSR image.
 For organizations that are involved in activities that either use land resources or impact on land use, the environmental component of ISO 26000 could bring about changes in the way the land is used, particularly when the cost-benefit analysis of their activities suggests more environmentally efficient options.